bajwan/263/algorithm_analysis/PITCHME.md

 - Consecutive statements just add; don't worry about the smaller one.
 For instance, if we have an O(n) loop followed by an O(n^2) loop, the O(n) won't contribute that much the to algorithm's runtime so ignore it.
 - If/Else statements are the time to run the test plus the time to run the longest running possibility.
+- Remember, we are estimating.
+Sometimes our estimates may be high.
 ---
 **Algorithmic Analysis**